karrick/e2d/README.md

 epoch by providing either the --milliseconds or the --nanoseconds command line flag.

-By default the output date-time strings are displayed in the local time zone.
-This program can also display the date-time string in UTC format by providing the --utc command line flag.
+By default this program displays the date-time strings in your computer's local time zone, which may or may not be UTC.
+To force this program to output the date-time strings in UTC, use the --utc command line flag.
+If your computer is configured to use UTC by default, there is no way for this program to know what your local time zone is, so output will always be in UTC.

 When provided command line arguments, this program converts each one to a human readable date-time string.
 When no non-option command line